GAPS-Collab/gaps-online-software/README.md

 ### software repository

-The code is organized in a (private) github repository at
+The code is organized in a public github repository at
 * [github](https://github.com/GAPS-Collab/gaps-online-software)

 ## installation